Restoration project at the river Havel

 The restoration of the lower Havel is the largest project of its kind in Europe and will likely serve as a model for a new and innovative approach to restoring degraded lakes and rivers, especially in light of the European Union Water Framework Directive.

-With some 515,000 members, 1,500 local groups and 25,000 volunteers, NABU is the leading non-profit and non-governmental organization for nature conservation and environmental protection in Germany.
+With more than 820,000 members and supporters, 2,000 local groups and about 40,000 volunteers, NABU is the leading non-profit and non-governmental organization for nature conservation and environmental protection in Germany.

 The goals of NABU are to